Appdynamics/activemq-monitoring-extension/README.md

 JMX must be enabled in ActiveMQ Messaging server for this extension to gather metrics.
 To enable, please see [these instructions](http://activemq.apache.org/jmx.html).

+## Troubleshooting steps ##
+Before configuring the extension, please make sure to run the below steps to check if the set up is correct.

+1. Telnet into your activemq server from the box where the extension is deployed. telnet <hostname> <port>

+       <port> - It is the jmxremote.port specified.
+        <hostname> - IP address

+    If telnet works, it confirm the access to the activemq server.

+2. Start jconsole.
+Jconsole comes as a utitlity with installed jdk.
+After giving the correct host and port , check if activemq mbean shows up.

 ##Installation

 1. Run 'mvn clean install' from the activemq-monitoring-extension directory and find the ActiveMQMonitor.zip in the "target" folder.
 2. Unzip as "ActiveMQMonitor" and copy the "ActiveMQMonitor" directory to `<MACHINE_AGENT_HOME>/monitors`

 ## Configuration ##